Each morning we are born again, what we do today is what matters most. – Buddha

 These powerful yoga poses have a greater impact on heart, liver, intestine, chest, throat, legs, stomach and muscles.
 Practising Surya Namaskar daily helps us in balancing three constituents of our body i.e. Kapha, Pitta and Vata in a greater way.

 When we practise Surya Namaskar, we can include chants to every pose.
-While the chants help to bring the harmony of body, breath and mind when we chant these mantras with a deep sense of gratitude, the level of spirituality blossoms within us.
+The chants help to bring the harmony of body, breath and mind.
+When we chant these mantras with a deep sense of gratitude, the level of spirituality blossoms within us.
 You can either chant the mantras in your mind or verbally.
-But, we aware of your breathing while chanting and please chant the mantras with proper pronunciation.
+Be aware of your breathing while chanting and please chant the mantras with proper pronunciation.

 Let’s start the Surya Namaskar practice with deep gratitude and chanting the mantras.